TERMS OF REFERENCE FOR BOARD AUDIT COMMITTEE

 (iii) their audit report and the Management’s response including problems and reservations arising from their interim or final audits and any other matter the auditors may wish to discuss without the presence of the Management, where necessary;

-(i) to consider the appointment and re-appointment of the external auditor, the audit fee and any questions of resignation and dismissal before making recommendation to the Board;
+(i) to consider the appointment and re-appointment of the external auditors, the appropriateness of audit fees to support a quality audit audit and any questions of resignation and dismissal before making recommendation to the Board;

-(ii) to monitor the extent of non-audit work to be performed by the external auditors to ensure that the provision of non-audit services does not impair their independence and objectivity and appropriateness of the level of fees;
+(ii) to approve the extent of non-audit work to be performed by the external auditors to ensure that the provision of non-audit services does not impair their independence and objectivity and appropriateness of the level of fees and to avoid situations where the external auditors inadvertently assume the responsibilities of Management in the course of providing non-audit services;

-(iv) to perform annual evaluation on the performance of the external auditor in terms of its competencies, audit quality and resource capacity of the external auditor in relation to the audit.
+(iv) to perform annual evaluation on the performance of the external auditors in terms of their:

-(i) review and approve the GIA Charter, which defines the independence, purpose, authority, scope and responsibility of the internal audit function in the Group;
+(i) review and approving the GIA Charter, which defines the independence, purpose, authority, scope and responsibility of the internal audit function in the Group;

-(ii) review the adequacy of the scope, functions, competency and resources of the internal audit function, and ensure it has the necessary authority to carry out its work;
+(ii) reviewing the adequacy of the scope, functions, competency and resources of the internal audit function, and ensure it has the necessary authority to carry out its work;

-(iv) review the internal audit programme, processes and results of the internal audit work or investigation undertaken and where necessary, ensure that appropriate actions are taken on the recommendations of the internal audit function;
+(iv) reviewing the results of the internal audit work or investigation undertaken and where necessary, ensure that appropriate actions are taken on the recommendations of the internal audit function, the reports of GIA should include management commentary prior to submission to the BAC.

-(vi) the annual performance review of the Chief Internal Auditor (“CIA”) should be decided by the BAC;
+(v) reviewing the annual performance of the Chief Internal Auditor (“CIA”) which may be undertaken by the BAC Chairman;

-(vii) be informed, referred to and agree on the initiation, commencement and mechanism of any disciplinary proceedings or investigations, including the nature and reasons for the said disciplinary proceedings or investigations, as well as the subsequent findings and proposed disciplinary actions against the CIA and senior staff members of GIA.
+(vi) being informed, referred to and agreeing on the initiation, commencement and mechanism of any disciplinary proceedings or investigations, including the nature and reasons for the said disciplinary proceedings or investigations, as well as the subsequent findings and proposed disciplinary actions against the CIA and senior staff members of GIA.
 As employees of SEB, CIA and senior staff members of GIA are subject to SEB’s human resource policies and procedures, including disciplinary proceedings or investigations and actions;

 (i) ensure that Management establishes adequate processes and procedures to monitor, track and identify RPTs.
 Such a framework should be able to provide sufficient assurance that RPTs and conflict of interest situations, including recurrent related party transactions, are identified, evaluated, presented for review and approval and reported, where required.